jiaoshuntian/ivory-operator/docs/content/tutorial/backups.md

 ### Using an AWS-integrated identity provider and role

-If you deploy PostgresClusters to AWS Elastic Kubernetes Service, you can take advantage of their IAM role integration.
-When you attach a certain annotation to your PostgresCluster spec, AWS will automatically mount an AWS token and other needed environment variables.
+If you deploy ivoryclusters to AWS Elastic Kubernetes Service, you can take advantage of their IAM role integration.
+When you attach a certain annotation to your ivorycluster spec, AWS will automatically mount an AWS token and other needed environment variables.
 These environment variables will then be used by pgBackRest to assume the identity of a role that has permissions to upload to an S3 repository.